thephpleague/csv/docs/9.0/reader/record-mapping.md

 <p class="message-info">While the built-in <code>TypeCasting</code> classes do not support Intersection Type, your own
 implementing class can support them via inspection of the <code>$reflectionProperty</code> argument.</p>

-## Using the feature outside the TabularDataReader
+## Using the feature without a TabularDataReader

 The feature can be used outside the package usage via the `Denormalizer` class.

 The class exposes four (4) methods to ease `array` to `object` conversion:

-- `Denormalizer::denormalizeAll` and `Denormalizer::assignAll` which convert a collection of records into a collection of instances of a specified class.
+- `Denormalizer::denormalizeAll` and `Denormalizer::assignAll` to convert a collection of records into a collection of instances of a specified class.
-- `Denormalizer::denormalize` and `Denormalizer::assign` which convert a single record into a new instance of the specified class.
+- `Denormalizer::denormalize` and `Denormalizer::assign` to convert a single record into a new instance of the specified class.

+Since we are not leveraging the `TabularDataReader` we must explicitly tell the class how to link array keys and class properties.
+Once instantiated you can reuse the instance to independently convert a single record or a collection of `array`.

 ```php
 use League\Csv\Serializer\Denormalizer;